realworldocaml/book/en/error-handling.md

 your code might generate explicit and impossible to ignore.

 The right tradeoff depends on your application.
-If you're writing a rough and ready program where getting to done quickly is key, and failure is not that expensive, then using exceptions extensively may be the way to go.
+If you're writing a rough and ready program where getting it done quickly is key, and failure is not that expensive, then using exceptions extensively may be the way to go.
 If, on the other hand, you're writing production software whose failure is costly, then you should probably lean in the